curriculagg/curricula/README.md

 ### Writing an Assignment

 Assignments consist of a set of general instructions and a schema.
-A full example can be found in [example/assignment/](example/assignment).
+An example can be found in [example/assignment/](example/assignment).
 Problems can be specified inside or outside of an assignment's directory.
 The `assignment.json` file must include the following fields: